Ask a COVID-19 Question

 On Arrival – At London City Airport

-Terminals: City airport’s terminal is closed and all commercial and private flights from the airport are temporarily suspended through the end of April.
+Terminals: City airport’s terminal is closed and all commercial operations are temporarily suspended into May.

 More information: www.londoncityairport.com/